setms/book/docs/requirements/digest/specification.md

 **Requirements Development tools** help eliciting requirements and judge whether they're well-written.
 For instance, they can scan for vague an ambiguous words.
 RD tools offer different communication methods for stakeholders and some can convert text to diagrams.

+## Formal specification

+It's possible to define requirements more formally using specification languages like Planguage @@Gilb2005.
+However, stakeholders can't understand a formal specification, so they can't check that it accurately represents their requirements.
+Software engineers, who understand the formal specification, may not understand the application domain, so they can't be sure the formal specification is accurate either.
+Therefore, the best way to specify requirements is still in natural language.
+Structured natural language, like used in the templates above, is often better than free-form text.

+For safety-critical systems, this trade-off may be different and formal methods may be the right tool.

+**Formal methods** rely on a formal model of the system that serves as the specification.
+These methods mathematically analyze the model and may transform it into more detailed representations, sometimes all the way to code, while preserving semantics.

+Verifying a nontrivial software system takes a great deal of time.
+It requires mathematical expertise and specialized software tools, like theorem provers.
+It's an expensive process and the costs increase disproportionately with system size.

+An alternative approach is **model checking**.
+The models used by model-checking systems are finite state models, usually created from program code.
+The analyst identifies desirable system properties and writes them in a formal notation, usually based on temporal logic.
+The model checker explores all paths through the model and checks whether the desired properties hold for each of them.
+If a property isn't guaranteed, the model checker outputs a counterexample.